+Local search kicks in when people look for goods or services in their area.
+Take ice cream for example.
 Most of the time when you search for “ice cream” you’re looking for a place nearby to purchase your favorite form of dairy.
-Sure, some may be searching for the history of ice cream, or how air content in ice cream affects texture, but most just want some ice cream.
+Sure, some may be looking for the history of ice cream, or how air content in ice cream affects texture, but most people just want to buy some ice cream.

 Google has gotten pretty good at identifying when you’re looking for goods or services in your local area.
-And the factors that make you show up in local search aren’t exactly the same as the factors that determine your rankings.
+The factors that make you show up in local search aren’t exactly the same as the factors that determine your rankings in general search.

 If you’re a general practitioner, the owner of an ice cream parlor, or you own a business that relies on local clientele, you need to perform well in local search.

-So what factors affect local search, and how do you improve local search rankings?
-Your competitors, your location, and the quality of your website have the largest influence on local search.
-But these are the factors that can make a difference:
+Your competitors, your location, and the quality of your website have the largest influence on whether you show up in the 3-pack.
+However, other factors can make a difference, as well:

 - The searchers’ location.
-Since the Pigeon update, Google will always show people the services nearest to them.
+Since the Pigeon update back in 2014, Google shows people services and businesses nearest to the search location.

-- The business location.
+- The location of your business.
 If your practice is close to the searcher, you’re more likely to show up.
-On the other hand, if they’re closer to your competitor, all things being equal, your competitor will be shown.
+On the other hand, if they’re closer to your competitor, your competitor will generally be shown ahead of you.